The Odds of Playing in the NBA.

 This means out of every 10,000 kids playing basketball in high school only 3 will make it to the pros.
 Note, this doesn’t mean they’re going to stay in the pros more than 5 seconds.
 This doesn’t mean they’re going to get a sneaker deal and be in a Pepsi commercial.
 This simply means they’ll get drafted.

 When I was in high school we had 8 teams in our league and maybe 100 hundred or so kids in our division.
-You better be ripping your league and division apart.
-And realistically, that's nowhere close to enough.
+You better be ripping your league and division apart if you think you’re moving up to the next level.
+And realistically, that’s probably not enough.
 Your entire division is still probably only a coupe thousand players.
 You better be ripping your state apart, but depending on what state you play high school in that is also likely not enough.
-It's very easy to get a false sense of how good you are when you consider how few players are drafted are brought in from outside the US these days or are converted from other sports.

 Photo Credit: Getty Images